The Skill Clinic is a learning environment where students benefit from tutors' experience and tutors themselves learn by teaching.

-The details of the curriculum will de decided in collaboration with the tutors and the Graduate School.
+The details of the curriculum will be decided in collaboration with the tutors and the Graduate School.

 Credits and Recognition

 Because of the unaccredited nature of the Skill Clinic, participants will not be able to earn OIST credits that contribute to their degree.
-Completion of a topic can, however, be recognized by means of eFront certificates.
-Furthermore, we are confident that the skills the students will work towards acquiring will be fully rewarding in their own right.
+Nevertheless, we are confident that the skills that the students work towards will be fully rewarding in their own right.

 For tutors, participation will be officially recorded and the contact tutoring hours will be logged.
 We will however require that the direct supervisor of the tutors be notified in advance of the participation to the Skill Clinic.

 If you are interested in tutoring, please contact Jeremie Gillet.